Eastern Australia Trip. Day 2 : Sydney

 The flowers as smooth as silk

-Half-way backed to the city center, we were given about an hour at a popular jaunt, the Featherdale Wildlife Park.
-One thing that has in our mind was to get the chance to cuddle with the koalas.
-We've been looking on which place is the best to have the experience with such cute animals.
-Glad that the Anderson's Blue Mountain tour includes the stop to this wildlife park.
-There was another option, Lone Pine Koala Sanctuary in Brisbane, but we could get any closer to the others type like dingo, bilby, wombat and many others in this park!
+Halfway back to the city center, we were given about an hour at a popular jaunt, the Featherdale Wildlife Park.
+One thing that was in our mind was to get the chance to cuddle with the koalas.
+We've been looking for which place is the best to have the experience with such cute animals.
+Glad that the Anderson's Blue Mountain tour includes the stop at this wildlife park.
+There was another option, Lone Pine Koala Sanctuary in Brisbane, but we couldn't get any closer to the other types, like dingoes, bilbies, wombats, and many others, in this park!

 Some of the animals were wild encounters, like this joey!